-Well-known for offering great "value for effort."
-Less than an hour to the top, and there are spectacular views of the entire area, including Willsboro Bay and Willsboro Point, the Four Brothers Islands, Giant Mountain and Rocky Peak Ridge.
-Look back on Long Pond.
-The views extend all the way to the "big lake," Lake Champlain, and the Green Mountains across it in Vermont!
+This mountain is well-known for offering great "value for effort."
+It's usually less than an hour to the top, and there are spectacular views of the entire area, including Willsboro Bay and Willsboro Point, the Four Brothers Islands, Giant Mountain, and Rocky Peak Ridge.

 Take Exit 33 from I-87 (the Northway) and continue on Route 22.
 Long Pond appears on the right, and the parking area is near a small cabin with the sign "Bear's Den."
 There is a small sign at the pull-off on the east side of road across from Long Pond Cabins.

 The trail is an old logging road that turns left onto a foot trail, which climbs steeply to the summit where there are spectacular views of Lake Champlain, Willsboro Point, and Vermont.
+Don't forget to look back on Long Pond.
+The views extend all the way to the "big lake," Lake Champlain, and the Green Mountains across it in Vermont!

 The first part of the trail is a road suitable for any snowshoer, but the climb is rocky and must be taken with care.
 Snowshoes or traction devices are highly recommended.